sdiehl/wiwinwlh/tutorial.md

 bar = foo 1
 ```

-and then we attempt to call the function ``bar`` with a Double, we get a type
+And then we attempt to call the function ``bar`` with a Double, we get a type
 error:

 ```bash